carliecode/autocheck_loan_dwh/README.md

   - Update/Insert Strategy: Existing records are updated if matched; new records are inserted otherwise.

 **Monitoring and Logging:**
-Logging: Daily data logs are stored in the logs/ folder.
+  - Logging: Daily data logs are stored in the logs/ folder.
-Monitoring: Utilizes Prometheus capabilities for application monitoring.
+  - Monitoring: Utilizes Prometheus capabilities for application monitoring.

 Data Mapping
 ----------------
 Data Mapping Table
-Source File	Target Table	Description borrowers_data.xlsx	dim_borrowers	Customer information loan_data.csv	fact_loans	Loan information
-repayment_Data.csv	fact_repayments	Loan repayment data
-Schedule_Data.csv	dim_schedules	Payment schedules

 PAR Days Calculation
 -------------------------